Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 However, having already annoyed most of the rest of Asia (as well as Europe) with general protectionist threats, the TPP exit, and the Japanese in particular (with his focus on the auto industry), Trump’s ability to single out the Chinese for harsh treatment is limited.

-Japan may hope it can do a deal to limit damage to itself, but it, like the other players in east Asia, notably South Korea and Taiwan, are so locked into cross-border manufacturing systems that a cascade of trade contraction hurting friends and foes alike is an alarming possibility.
+Japan may hope it can do a deal to limit damage to itself, but it, like the other players in east Asia, notably South Korea and Taiwan, are so locked into cross-border manufacturing systems that a cascade of trade contractions hurting friends and foes alike is an alarming possibility.

 Power is not just about taking